-She also holds a first degree from Cambridge University, Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.
+She also holds a first degree from Cambridge University (Social and Political Sciences), Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.

 I grew up with my mum and my grandmother, and have fond memories of giving little shoulder massages to them when I was a child.
 Little did I imagine that the skills I learned then would become the foundation of my career as a Rolfer.
 While at university I signed up for a professional course in massage, and achieved professional qualifications in reflexology, aromatherapy and aerobics instructing in the year after I finished my degree.